microbus-io/fabric/README.md

 ### Scalable, Resilient and Performant

-Components at all levels of `Microbus`, from individual microservices down to the messaging bus, can be scaled horizontally.
+Components at all levels of `Microbus`, from individual microservices down to NATS, can be scaled horizontally.
 No single points of failure or bottlenecks.

 * Serve 1000's of RPS (requests per second) per machine right out of the box
 * Scale your system horizontally as your requirements grow